 Here it is in 1978:

-By the early 80's, they were very nearly as green as they are today.
+But by the end of that decade, they were nearly as green as today.

 Now here's the really dumb part.
 In 1989 or 1990, someone was apparently horrified that the plaques had been so badly neglected, and so it was decreed that they should be restored to their original glory.
 Down they came for a good polishing.
 However, it seems that the best they could achieve was a nice caramel color.
 (I am reminded by my readers that I could be wrong about all of this, and every step we see may have been consciously engineered.
 Nevertheless, it's hard to see why someone would be so dissatisfied with the green that they went to this kind of trouble to change the color.)